aws-samples/amazon-sagemaker-cdk-examples/README.md

 ## Work in progress

 1. Set up dask on Fargate with Sagemaker notebooks for distributed preprocessing
-2. Create endpoint from model tagged as "prod"
-3. Dataset/ experiment/ model versioning
+2. Dataset/ experiment/ model versioning
-4. PLEASE SUBMIT IDEA AS AN ISSUE
+3. PLEASE SUBMIT IDEA AS AN ISSUE